ObserveRTC/schemas/npm-lib/README.md

-roundTripTimeMeasurements | The total number of calculated RR measurements received on this source framesDropped | The total number of frames reported to be lost by the remote endpoit on the corresponded RTP stream partialFramesLost | The total number of partial frames reported to be lost by the remote endpoint on the corresponded RTP stream. fullFramesList | The total number of full frames lost at the remote endpoint on the corresponded RTP stream. relayedSource | True if the corresponded media source is remote, false otherwise (or null depending on browser and version) width | The width, in pixels, of the last frame originating from the media source height | The height, in pixels, of the last frame originating from the media source
+roundTripTimeMeasurements | The total number of calculated RR measurements received on this source framesDropped | The total number of frames reported to be lost by the remote endpoit on the corresponded RTP stream partialFramesLost | The total number of partial frames reported to be lost by the remote endpoint on the corresponded RTP stream. fullFramesLost | The total number of full frames lost at the remote endpoint on the corresponded RTP stream. relayedSource | True if the corresponded media source is remote, false otherwise (or null depending on browser and version) width | The width, in pixels, of the last frame originating from the media source height | The height, in pixels, of the last frame originating from the media source